Lidia San José

-Lidia San José Segura (born in Madrid, January 2, 1983) is a Spanish television and theatre actress.
+Lidia San José Segura (born 2 January 1983) is a Spanish television and theatre actress.

 Biography

 San José has a BA in History by the Faculty of Arts of the Complutense University of Madrid, and was a presenter on the Spanish documentary series Reyes de España on History Channel.
 She has appeared in numerous Spanish television series such as A las once en casa or ¡Ala...
 Dina!.